What kind of holidays do you offer?

 I'm not sure I want to stay in a tent.
 Do you offer different types of accommodation?

-Our Classic Tents are the most economical option and the closest to ‘traditional camping’.
-We recently introduced the Safari Tent for an even more comfortable camping experience.
+Our Bungalow Tents are the most economical option and the closest to ‘traditional camping’.
+We also have glamping options, such as the Safari Tent for an even more comfortable camping experience.

 Find out more on our accommodation page .